-While sweet potatoes, yams, and pumpkin can actually be beneficial for our dogs, it’s important to remember that sugar is most definitely harmful.
+While sweet potatoes, yams, and pumpkin can benefit our dogs, it’s important to remember that sugar is most definitely harmful.
 Candied yams and pumpkin pie should never be shared with your pup, as sugar will likely cause stomach upset and diarrhea.
-Long-term sugar consumption brings the same results as that in humans – tooth decay, obesity, and diabetes.
+Long-term sugar consumption brings the same results like that in humans – tooth decay, obesity, and diabetes.

 #6 – Caffeine

 Often while socializing, we’d like a nice warm cup of coffee or hot tea.
-Although dogs don’t typically want to enjoy these beverages, it’s important to make sure they don’t get into them.
-Caffeine can actually be fatal if consumed in excess amounts, and once the poisoning has happened, there’s no way to recover your pup.
+Although dogs don’t typically want to enjoy these beverages, it’s important to you ensure they don’t get into them.
+Caffeine can be fatal if consumed in excess amounts, and once the poisoning has happened, there’s no way to recover your pup.
 So it’s better to be safe than sorry and keep these things out of reach!

 #7 – Macadamia Nuts

 Macadamia nuts are very toxic to our canine companions.
 Even five or six of these little guys can cause seizures, tremors, and death.
-It’s very important to make sure that all macadamia nuts and any food containing macadamia nuts is kept away from your pup at all times.
+It’s imperative to make sure that all macadamia nuts and any food containing macadamia nuts are kept away from your pup at all times.

 #8 – Fat Trimmings

-Although many people consider the fat to be the most flavorful part of the meat, it’s really not a good idea to share it with your dog.
+Although many people consider the fat the most flavorful part of the meat, it’s not a good idea to share it with your dog.
 Even though it’s probably one of the most common table scraps, excess cooked fat can lead to health problems such as pancreatitis and obesity.

 #9 – Chocolate

 This seems like the most obvious of all the foods on this list, but it’s still worth listing.
-During the holidays many people spend a lot of time baking delicious desserts that contain chocolate, and baking chocolate is the most dangerous for our dogs.
+During the holidays, many people spend a lot of time baking delicious desserts that contain chocolate, and baking chocolate is the most dangerous for our dogs.
 Remember, the darker the chocolate, the more toxic it is.
-While consumption of milk chocolate or white chocolate will likely lead to excess vomiting and diarrhea, consumption of even small amounts of dark baking chocolate can be fatal.
+While consumption of milk chocolate or white chocolate will likely lead to excessive vomiting and diarrhea, consuming even small amounts of dark baking chocolate can be fatal.

 #10 – Alcohol

-Since wine is a popular treat for most occasions, it’s important to make sure that it and all other alcoholic beverages are kept away from our dogs.
-Alcohol has the same affect on a dog’s brain and liver as it does a human’s; they just need to consume less than we do.
+Since wine is a popular treat for most occasions, it’s essential to ensure that it and all other alcoholic beverages are kept away from our dogs.
+Alcohol has the same effect on a dog’s brain and liver as it does a human’s; they just need to consume less than we do.
 The more a dog consumes, the greater the effects, and the more likely they are to have permanent damage.
 So if you place your spiked beverage on the coffee table, make sure it stays out of Fido’s reach!

 Featured Image: @wesleybanksauthor via Instagram